 Usually.
 Check the policy of the institution to which you wish to transfer.

-Use "The Official Study Guide for the CLEP Examinations" available on the CLEP website.
-A copy of this study guide is available to be viewed in The Learning Center office.
-A description of the various exams can be found on the Clep web page.
-You can also talk with advisers and faculty, and review textbooks in the appropriate subject area and other relevant sources.
+Use "The Official Study Guide for the CLEP Examinations," which is available on the CLEP website.
+A copy of this study guide is available in The Learning Center office.
+A description of the various exams can be found on the CLEP web page.
+You can also talk with advisers and faculty and review textbooks in the appropriate subject area and other relevant sources.

 Exam Fee: $80 (as of July 1, 2012).
 Additional charge of $20 for exams that require an essay.

 Administration Fee: $20

 This fee is payable directly to Grace College for non-Grace students.
 Students who are currently enrolled at Grace or have deposited for the next school year do not have to pay this fee.

 Transcript Fee: $20

-Credit cards are accepted for telephone orders through CLEP Services at 800-257-9558.
-For mail requests use the bottom half of the Candidate Score Report.
+Credit cards are accepted for telephone orders through CLEP Services (800-257-9558).
+For mail requests, use the bottom half of the Candidate Score Report.
 Instructions are provided on the form.